sherinann/tic-tac-toe/README.md

 # tic-tac-toe
-A simple tic tac toe game in C using SDL2 library
+A hard tic tac toe game in C using SDL2 library.The game will go into a draw at maximum.

 # Pre Requisites
 * gcc